UoB-COMSM0166/2025-group-11b/README.md

   We referred to our Onion Model of Stakeholders to anticipate who would be most invested in each idea.
 We also considered which concept might have broader appeal and educational potential.

 - Final Team Vote & Milestone Check:
   After considering feedback, testing the paper prototypes, and reviewing our resources, the team held a final vote.
-We chose the Tower Defense concept because it allowed for:
+We chose the Tower Defense concept.
-  - Engaging gameplay
-  - Scalability (adding new historical eras/towers)
-  - Alignment with our team skill sets